dagster-io/dagster/docs/docs-beta/docs/guides/data-modeling/data-assets.md

 ## What you'll learn

-- The supported types of asset decorators
+- The asset decorators Dagster supports
 - How to define a single asset
 - How to operations that create multiple assets
 - How to define multiple operations that create a single asset